 The intern program encourages law students to consider relocating to Alaska and working in labor relations law or other legal fields.
 The Agency has received positive reviews from participating students and from Seattle University School of Law's program director.
 This program allows the extern to explore public-sector labor relations laws; conduct labor relations research; write legal memoranda; read and digest opinions, briefs, and motions; write summaries of published agency decisions; and confer with agency staff on performing other technical duties they may encounter as new lawyers.
-In 2024, ALRA hosted a law student intern from Suffolk University School of Law for ten weeks over the summer.
-By expanding the intern program and working with the Department of Law, the Agency is able to provide a more robust internship opportunity to students.
+In 2025, ALRA hosted a law student intern from Seattle University School of Law for ten weeks over the summer.
+By expanding the intern program and working with the Department of Law, the Agency is able to provide a more robust internship opportunity to students including participation in a mock trial before an Alaska Superior Court judge at the courthouse.
+ALRA's 2025 law student intern is returning to Alaska in fall of 2026 to clerk for the Alaska Superior Court.